yaumu3/AHC018/README.md

 ## Runner script

-Parallel tests can be run with `runner.py`.
-The number of parallelism is limited to `cpu_count() - 4` so that other apps do not to affect the test results.
+You can run tests in parallel using `runner.py`.
+However, the number of parallel processes is limited to `cpu_count() - 4` to ensure that other applications do not affect the accuracy of the test results.

 ### Usage